Estate planning and will drafting can seem daunting and complex. We hope these answers to frequently asked questions about wills can help.

 - You have previously been divorced or remarried.

-What Happens If a Person Dies with a Will?
+What Happens If a Person Dies WITHOUT a Will?

-If a deceased person did not have a will, then their estate will be distributed in accordance with the probate court and per the terms and instructions they laid out in their will.
+If a deceased person did not have a will, then their estate will be distributed in accordance with the probate court and per Florida intestate succession laws.

 What Makes a Will Valid or Not Valid?